-This equalities policy is an attempt to amalgamate all the equalities legislation into one single equality policy for St Vincent's Catholic Primary School.
+This equalities policy amalgamates all the equalities legislation into one single equality policy for St Vincent's Catholic Primary School.
 We are a Catholic school and at all times we serve as a witness for the Catholic faith.
 The Mission statement of our school clearly demonstrates the Christian ethos of our school:

-To love and serve as Jesus shows us
+To love, serve and learn as Jesus shows us